Tracks and Traces: Background and releases

 Upon hearing Harmonia in the early 1970s, Eno proclaimed them "the most important band in the world."
 He eventually joined Harmonia on stage in 1974 at The Fabrik in Hamburg, and promised to join them at their Forst recording studio to record with them.
 After Harmonia had effectively disbanded, they briefly reunited to work with Eno at Forst in 1976.
 Eno joined the sessions for eleven days, shortly before traveling to work with David Bowie on his Berlin albums.

 In the 1990s, Roedelius retrieved the session tapes from Eno and refashioned them into the 1997 release.
 He also reworked two pieces of music which were created, at the very beginning of the Harmonia collaboration/friendship with Brian Eno, but never finished.
 The two songs titled "Captured By Letters" and "Long Run", were modified and defined by Roedelius for use in two theaterplays.
 The songs were released on his 1994 album; Theatreworks.

 2009 reissue

 Tracks and Traces was remastered and reissued in 2009 by Grönland Records.
-The new release featured three additional recordings from the sessions, sourced from Rother's own tape cassettes, which were unsuitable for release until digital technology made it possible to clean the cassette recordings.
+The new release featured three additional recordings from the sessions, sourced from Rother's own tape cassettes, which were unsuitable for release until digital technology made it possible to clean up the cassette recordings.
 It also featured new artwork.
 It was credited to Harmonia & Eno '76.
 A 12" of remixes was also released, coupling "Sometimes in Autumn" and "By The Riverside" re-fixed by producers Shackleton and Appleblim/Komonazmuk.
-In 2009 a full album of remixes was released.
+In 2010 a full album of remixes was released.